mum0n/model_size/docs/size_structured_model_snowcrab.md

 For more details, see: https://journal.r-project.org/articles/RJ-2023-043/

-First save a data dump for all size data to be read into Julia: initial estimate of main modes via kernel density estimation at a fine space-time resolution from R (*size_distributions(p=p, toget="base_data", ...)*), and "mds" naive modal estimates.
+First save a data dump for all size data to be read into Julia: initial estimate of main modes via kernel density estimation at a fine space-time resolution from R and "mds" naive modal estimates.

-#### Kernel mixture modelling via Julia

 First bring in the base data.